Rossmaxx/sketchtocode/README.md

 # SketchToCode - An image to HTML generator

+# WIP conversion to turn this script into a package

 **SketchToCode** is a python based tool that takes a rough, hand-drawn wireframe image and generates a semantic HTML prototype using Gemini + a custom layout engine.